ramified/personal_handwritten_collection/README.md

 - $IC^{\cdot}_{\bar{p}}$ lies naturally in the category of (derived category of) **constructable sheaves**, and it even lies in the heart.
 Therefore, $IC^{\cdot}_{\bar{p}}$ becomes a buiding object of the **perverse sheaf**.
 - Cohomology provides valuable information. **Kähler package**, Hodge structure, **Characteristic class**, ...
 These can all be generalized in the study of singular spaces.

+December 24th-31st, 2023: Christmas break!
+Got ill and recovered.

+January 7th, 2024: try to compute equations on computers, using [singular](https://www.singular.uni-kl.de:8003/).
+With the help of [Computational Aspects of Singularities](https://indico.ictp.it/event/a04204/session/81/contribution/49/material/0/0.pdf), we are able to compute:

+- varieties defined by equations, intersection and union of varieties
+- Jacobian matrix and minors
+- ideal of singular locus (and its radical)
+- Milnor and Tjurina Numbers
+- Type of hypersurface singularities
+- intersection matrix of exceptional divisors